-Section 100 Types of Licenses Required (8 PYTC §2-1-100)
+Section 100 Types of Licenses Required (8 PYTC § 2-1-100)

-- (A) The following Persons shall be licensed by the Office.
+- (A) The following individuals/entities shall be licensed by the Office.

 - (1) All Employees of the Gaming Enterprise Division including Key Employees and Primary Management Officials

 - (2) Employees of the Tribal Gaming Office

+- (3) Gaming Device Manufacturers;

+- (4) Gaming Device Distributors;

+- (5) Financiers;

-- (3) Gaming Facilities; and
+- (6) Gaming Facilities; and

-- (4) Anyone person whose employment duties require or authorize access to restricted areas of a Gaming Facility not otherwise open to the public.
+- (7) Anyone person whose employment duties require or authorize access to restricted areas of a Gaming Facility not otherwise open to the public.

-- (B) The following Persons are not required to be licensed by the Office:

-- (1) Gaming Device Manufacturers;

-- (2) Gaming Device Distributors;

-- (3) Gaming Vendors;

-- (4) Providers of Ancillary Services

-Section 110 Gaming Enterprise Division Employee License (8 PYTC §2-1-110)
+Section 110 Gaming Enterprise Division Employee License (8 PYTC § 2-1-110)

 - (A) Requirement of License.
-All Gaming Enterprise Division employees shall be required to obtain a License from the Office, and no person may commence or continue employment as a Gaming Enterprise Division employee unless he or she is the holder of a valid License issued by the Office, and is certified by the State Gaming Agency, if so required by the Compact. - (B) The Office may create a multi-tiered licensure system which requires a greater degree of information be provided and a more comprehensive background investigation for various positions and authorities within the Gaming Enterprise Division. - (C) These Licenses may be defined by position, such as, Chief Executive Officer, Vice President, Department Director, Manager, Supervisor, and Line Employee. - (D) Whenever it is the judgment of the Office that the policies set forth in the Compact or this Ordinance will be served by requiring any Person or Enterprise to be licensed or found suitable as a Key Employee, the Office shall serve notice of such determination upon the Gaming Enterprise Division, or the Licensee, as appropriate.
+All Gaming Enterprise Division employees shall be required to obtain a license from the Office, and no person may commence or continue employment as a Gaming Enterprise Division employee unless he or she is the holder of a valid license issued by the Office, and is certified by the State Gaming Agency, if so required by the Compact. - (B) The Office may create a multi-tiered licensure system which requires a greater degree of information be provided and a more comprehensive background investigation for various positions and authorities within the Gaming Enterprise Division. - (C) These licenses may be defined by position, such as, Chief Executive Officer, Vice President, Department Director, Manager, Supervisor, and Line Employee. - (D) Whenever it is the judgment of the Office that the policies set forth in the Compact or this Ordinance will be served by requiring any Person or Enterprise to be licensed or found suitable as a Key Employee, the Office shall serve notice of such determination upon the Gaming Enterprise Division, or the licensee, as appropriate. - (1) The Office shall not be restricted by the title of the job performed but shall consider the functions and responsibilities of the person involved in making its decision as to key employee status. - (2) Grounds for requiring licensing as a key employee include but are not limited to the following: - (a) The key employee is new to the Gaming Enterprise Division, or the business of the licensee, the position, or the level of influence or responsibility which he has and the Office has little or outdated information concerning his character, background, reputation, or associations, or - (b) Information has been received by the Office which, if true, would constitute grounds for a finding of unsuitability to be associated with the Gaming Enterprise Division or a licensee.

-- (1) The Office shall not be restricted by the title of the job performed but shall consider the functions and responsibilities of the person involved in making its decision as to Key Employee status. - (2) Grounds for requiring licensing as a Key Employee include but are not limited to the following: - (a) The Key Employee is new to the Gaming Enterprise Division, or the business of the Licensee, the position, or the level of influence or responsibility which they have and the Office has little or outdated information concerning their character, background, reputation, or associations, or - (b) Information has been received by the Office which, if true, would constitute grounds for a finding of unsuitability to be associated with the Gaming Enterprise Division or a Licensee. - (3) The Gaming Enterprise Division or Licensee shall, within 30 days following receipt of the notice of the Office's determination, present the application for licensing of the Key Employee to the Office or provide documentary evidence that such Key Employee is no longer employed by the Gaming Enterprise Division or Licensee.
+(3) The Gaming Enterprise Division or licensee shall, within 30 days following receipt of the notice of the Office's determination, present the application for licensing of the key employee to the Office or provide documentary evidence that such key employee is no longer employed by the Gaming Enterprise Division or licensee.

-Section 120 Tribal Gaming Office Employees License (8 PYTC §2-1-120)
+Section 120 Tribal Gaming Office Employees License (8 PYTC § 2-1-120)

-All Tribal Gaming Office employees shall be required to obtain a License from the Tribal Gaming Office, and no person may commence or continue employment as a Tribal Gaming Office employee unless they are the holder of a valid License issued by the Tribal Gaming Office, and are certified by the State Gaming Agency if so required by the Compact.
+All Tribal Gaming Office employees shall be required to obtain a license from the Tribal Gaming Office, and no person may commence or continue employment as a Tribal Gaming Office employee unless he or she is the holder of a valid license issued by the Tribal Gaming Office, and is certified by the State Gaming Agency if so required by the Compact.

-Section 130 Gaming Device Manufacturers and Distributors License, Gaming Vendor License (8 PYTC §2-1-130)
+Section 130 Gaming Device Manufacturers and Distributors License (8 PYTC § 2-1-130)

-Each Manufacturer and each Distributor of Gaming Devices and each Gaming Vendor shall be certified by the State Gaming Agency if so required by the Compact, before selling or leasing any Gaming Devices to the Gaming Enterprise Division.
+Each Manufacturer and each Distributor of Gaming Devices shall be licensed by the Office, and certified by the State Gaming Agency if so required by the Compact, before selling or leasing any Gaming Devices to the Gaming Enterprise Division.
+The Office may but is not required to promulgate regulation allowing for the licensing by the Office of all certain Gaming Service Suppliers.